jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 <div class="formalpara-title">

 This overview encapsulates EcoRide's engagement with its operational and technical spheres, detailing user interactions and system infrastructure.

--   Lists of communication partners and their interfaces.

 ## Business Context